Site Operations Lead

 Foundry is an integrated youth services (IYS) initiative for youth ages 12-24 throughout British Columbia.
 Foundry removes barriers and improves care pathways for youth by supporting co-location and integration of existing resources and services for five core streams: physical and sexual health, mental health, substance use, peer support and social services.

 Overseeing the day-to-day operations of the Centre, the Site Operations Lead is responsible for the supervision of staff, strengthening and expanding community partnerships, and the sustainability of the program overall.
-The Site Operations Lead will have a strong understanding of Integrated Youth Services and experience working within this model.
+The Site Operations Lead will have a strong understanding of Integrated Youth Services including primary care and experience working within this model.
 They will help lead the Foundry team to develop and implement strategies that ensure effective service delivery and consistent evaluation of program operations to achieve the outcomes of the program.
 This position collaborates closely with the Manager and leadership team to promote best practices, ensure high-quality services and fiscal viability of the program.
 The successful candidate is dynamic, skilled, and experienced, able to connect with diverse communities, including Indigenous, newcomer, and LGBTQ youth to ensure they feel safe, supported, and connected.
 This position requires working evenings and occasional weekends based on operational need and is not available for a remote work agreement.

-- Operational Oversight:
+Operational Oversight:

 - Ensure day-to-day site operations run smoothly, including space management, supplies, and administrative systems.